hcheung-dev/Online-Sales-Dashboard-PowerBI/README.md

 # Online Sales Power BI Dashboard

 This project uses Power BI Desktop to create a dashboard that demonstrates e-commerce sales data.
 It answers two main business questions that can help with future inventory management:
-1. Which region makes the highest revenue over time?
+1. Which region generates the highest revenue over time?
-2. Which product category/product is the most popular?
+2. Which product category or individual product is the most popular?

 ## Data